rizinorg/rizin/BUILDING.md

 $ ninja -C uninstall
 ```

-If you had compiled Rizin using configure+make, use:
+If you had compiled Rizin using configure+make (deprecated), use:

 ```
 $ sudo make uninstall